Alex Rodriguez's Nephew, Norberto Susini, Abducted & Ransomed During Lamborghini Sale [Breaking]

 Alex Rodriguez’s nephew was kidnapped and held for ransom in a Midtown hotel, in Manhattan, New York Wednesday night.
 Police sources told the New York Post that the retired baseball player’s nephew, the 29-year-old Norberto Susini, was kidnapped after a deal over a $600,000 Lamborghini went bad.

 Norberto Susini plays minor-league baseball but, according to the Post, slinging high priced vehicles is his “side hustle.”
 A-Rod’s nephew met with potential buyers; 33-year-old Lamin Vucetovic, and 30-year-old Anthony Gilkes in Times Square, New York.
 However, once the three men met up, Vucetovic tried to pull back from the deal.
 Vucetovic then demanded Susini to return the $30,000 deposit.
-After that, according to the New York Post‘s sources, Gilkes and Vucetovic held Susini against his will inside the hotel room.
+After that, according to the New York Post‘s sources, Gilkes and Vucetovic held Susini inside the hotel room against his will.

 Vucetovic and Gilkes called Susini’s business partners, demanding ransom.
 Instead of paying the abductors, Norberto’s business partners called the police.
 The pair, Gilkes and Vucetovic, was arrested at the hotel around 11:30 p.m.